- January 2, 2017

 “I do like how the music is different in the level whether it's day or night.”

-“Most tracks feel a bit samey.”
+“And talking of music, most tracks feel a bit samey.”

-“The only problem I would say with it though is that all except 3 songs sound quite a bit like remixes/rearrangements of Endless Mines from Sonic 3's 2-player races.”
+“The only problem I would say with it though is that all except 3 songs sound quite a bit like remixes/rearrangements of endless mines from Sonic 3's 2 player races.”